Rosie O'Donnell: 2006–2007: The View

 O'Donnell condemned many of the Bush administration's policies, especially the war in Iraq and the resulting occupation.
 She also questioned the official explanation for the destruction of the World Trade Center, and stating in one episode, "I do believe that it's the first time in history that fire has ever melted steel".
 She consistently mentioned recent military deaths and news about the war and criticized the U.S. media for its lack of attention to these issues compared to media coverage throughout the world.
 This led to a series of heated exchanges with co-host Hasselbeck, as well as "the most-discussed moment of her professional life."
 On May 17, 2007, O'Donnell rhetorically asked, "655,000 Iraqi civilians dead.
 Who are the terrorists? ... if you were in Iraq and another country, the United States, the richest in the world, invaded your country and killed 655,000 of your citizens, what would you call us?"
 Conservative commentators criticized O'Donnell's statements, saying that she was comparing American soldiers to terrorists.
 On May 23, 2007, a heated discussion ensued, in part, because of what O'Donnell perceived as Elisabeth Hasselbeck's unwillingness to defend O'Donnell from the criticisms; O'Donnell asked Hasselbeck, "Do you believe I think our troops are terrorists?"
 Hasselbeck answered in the negative but also stated "Defend your own insinuations."
 O'Donnell was hurt and felt Hasselbeck had betrayed her friendship: "there's something about somebody being different on TV toward you than they are in the dressing room.
 It didn't really ring true for me."
 O'Donnell stated that Republican pundits were mischaracterising her statements and the right-wing media would portray her as a bully, attacking "innocent pure Christian Elisabeth" whenever they disagreed.
 O'Donnell decided to leave the show that day, but afterwards stated that the reason was not the argument itself, but rather the fact that she saw on the studio monitor that the camera had shown a split screen, with her and Hasselbeck on either side.
 O'Donnell felt that the show's director and producer "had to prepare that in advance ...
 I felt there was setup egging me into that position.
 The executive producer and I did not gel."
 O'Donnell and ABC agreed to cut short her contract agreement on May 25, 2007.
 ABC News reported that her arguments with Hasselbeck brought the show its best ratings ever.
+O'Donnell was replaced by Whoopi Goldberg as the moderator of The View.